adjust/ios_sdk/README.md

 ### <a id="sdk-integrate"></a>Integrate the SDK into your app

-If you added the adjust SDK via a Pod repository, you should use one of the following import statements:
+If you added the Adjust SDK via a Pod repository, you should use one of the following import statements:

 ```objc
 #import "Adjust.h"